navYadav20/AI-Stock-Analyzer-Forecasting/README.md

 - Trend analysis via Golden Cross and Death Cross (50-day vs. 200-day SMA) detections.

-- AI-Powered News Sentiment: Leverages the Google Gemini API to analyze recent headlines and provide a concise, detailed sentiment summary (Positive, Neutral, or Negative) with reasoning.
+- AI-Powered News Sentiment: Leverages the Google Gemini API to analyze recent headlines and provide a concise, detailed sentiment summary with reasoning.

 - Statistical Forecasting: Utilizes an ARIMA ML model to generate short-term price projections for the next 1, 3, or 6 months, complete with confidence intervals visualized on an interactive chart.